Anisotropic magnons in a layered honeycomb ferromagnet: Anisotropic Magnons

 The ARCS data showing the dispersions along the (\(\frac{1}{2}\)~\(\frac{1}{2}\)~$L$) direction is shown in Fig.~\ref{spinw}(a).
 Simulation of this spin wave spectrum were done using SpinW~\cite{SPIN_W} utilising the Hamiltonian described above.
 Along this direction, the spin wave spectrum is not sensitive to the presence of a DM interaction, though for these calculations the DM interaction is fixed to zero.
 The data for the (\(\frac{2}{3}\)~\(\frac{2}{3}\)~$L$) direction is shown in panel (d).
 It was observed that the spectrum along this direction is not symmetric about $L$=0 ($L$ is not equivalent to -$L$), while the simulated data was symmetric.

 This anisotropic magnon dispersion is allowed by the crystal symmetry, since there is no mirror plane along the $c$-axis.
 However, the anisotropy cannot be reproduced with the linear spin wave theory (LSWT) calculations in SpinW, including the introduction of a DM interaction.
-Using the software package Sunny~\cite{SUNNY}, the introduction of a Kitaev interaction along the nearest-neighbor in-plane exchange ($J_{ab1}$) produces some anisotropy in the spin wave intensity, but this anisotropy appears in the middle of the band, rather than at the extrema where the data is anisotropic.
+Using the software package Sunny~\cite{SUNNY}, the introduction of a Kitaev interaction along the nearest-neighbor in-plane exchange ($J_{ab1}$) does not change the symmetry of the bands, but it does produce some anisotropy in the spin wave intensity.
+This anisotropy appears in the middle of the band, which does not match the experimental data.
+In the data, the intensity remains at the extrema of the band, where the data are anisotropic, but the model is not.
 Fig.~\ref{spinw}(b) and (e) show the simulated data along these directions with the inclusion of this Kitaev interaction.
 To highlight the difference between the data and simulations, Fig.~\ref{spinw}(c) and (f) show line cuts along these two directions at the top of the spin wave band.
 This shows that for the (\(\frac{2}{3}\)~\(\frac{2}{3}\)~$L$) direction, the introduction of the anisotropic Kitaev exchange does not change the $L$-symmetry of the band maxima and minima.
 Other exchanges, including in-plane DM interactions, biquadratic exchange, and other Kitaev terms, were introduced to attempt to explain the data, but could not explain the observed asymmetric magnons.
 It may indicate some other form of exchange anisotropy is responsible for this behavior, but this is an open question.

 This anisotropy is not present along any other reciprocal space direction measured.
 It is also an open question as to why the $K$-$H$-$K$' direction is unique in this regard, especially when compared to other reciprocal space directions, such as $\Gamma$-$A$-$\Gamma$'.